pasikon/pasikon.github.io/_posts/2018-03-04-dockerized-spark-notebook-cassandra.md

 ### Assemble Spark Notebook distribution

-First thing you do is simply go to http://spark-notebook.io/ and request building of Docker image that meets your requirements, I have chosen like this:
+First thing you do is simply go to [spark-notebook.io](http://spark-notebook.io/) and request building of Docker image that meets your requirements, I have chosen like this:

 ![no-alignment]({{ site.url }}{{ site.baseurl }}/assets/images/screenshot-spark-notebook.png)

 You also put your email there below in order ot be informed that build has completed & receive links to it.

-NOTE: in my case the Docker image name was wrongly specified, snapshot version was incorect.
+**NOTE:** in my case the Docker image name was wrongly specified, snapshot version was incorect.
 If you are building from master you need to paste correct snapshot version there.

 Ok so we got email containing something like this: